tfabris/BlueGigaEmpeg/README.txt

 this instead:

 - Yellow "memory" wire on Empeg: Connect to car power 12v accessory power.
-- Orange "ignition" wire on Empeg: Connect that same 12v accessory power.
+- Orange "ignition" wire on Empeg: Connect to that same 12v accessory power.
 - Do not connect your car's constant 12v power to any part of the empeg.
 - Connect your car's illumination wire to the empeg's "lights on" wire.
 - Connect ground to ground of course.